Psalms For Life

 13 Then they cried out in desperation to YHWH

-and God saved them from their distress.
+and God saved them in their distress.

 14 Breaking their chains off them